anseki/leader-line/README.md

 ```

 If an Array that is coordinates `[x, y]` is specified, the leader line is pulled in the direction of the coordinates.
 The distance between the coordinates and `[0, 0]` is pull strength.
 For example, if `[50, -100]` is specified, it is pulled in the direction of the rightward and upward (The strength in the Y axis direction is larger than the X axis direction).
-If `[-50, 0]` is specified, it is pulled in the direction of the rightward (no strength in the Y axis direction).
+If `[-50, 0]` is specified, it is pulled in the direction of the leftward (no strength in the Y axis direction).

 ```js
 ```